Please click the following links for relevant information

 - Available for use by students at all times, with reasonable exceptions for maintenance.

 - Designed for maximum accessibility in accordance with best practice for web content

 - Regularly updated to ensure accuracy and relevance of information.

-The Sydney Institute of Higher Education provides all students with free access to its English Language Support and Academic Skills Plan.
+The Sydney Institute of Higher Education provides all students with free access to its Academic Support Programs.

 The Sydney Institute of Higher Education will grant special consideration to students who have experienced extenuating circumstances such as:

 - A severe and sudden change of domestic circumstances

 - Legal duties

 - Sporting Commitments at state level and higher

 - Attending jury duty or other legal matters